leiqin1/WavPackNet/README.md

 ## Install dependencies

-Create a new python virtual environment (named "depth") and then install the packages listed in [requirements.txt](requirements.txt).
+Create a new python virtual environment (named "depth") and then install the packages listed in [requirements.txt](requirements.txt) (tested with Python 3.10.12).
 ```bash
 python3 -m venv depth
 source depth/bin/activate